thumatimanasa/Daily-coding-problems/pattern problems/readme.md

-Here you can see pattern problem
+Here you can see pattern problems.
 To improve logic building by using nested loops